Skip to content

 microagent connect

-connect opens an interactive serial console for a workspace.
-With --send it writes one line to the console and prints any new output, which is useful in scripts.
+connect opens an interactive serial console for a workspace - the path for a human at a keyboard.
+With --send it writes one line to the console and prints any new output.
+When a script or agent needs typed stdout/stderr/exit-code results, use exec instead.

 In interactive mode, press Ctrl-] to detach from the console without stopping the workspace.
 Typing exit closes the current guest shell and returns from connect; the workspace stays running unless you run a shutdown command such as poweroff.